Samarth-Jagtap/Intelli-Discuss/README.md

 **Creating visual plots based on CSV data queries:**

-  **1. Enter a Query for Plot Generation:**
+  - **Enter a Query for Plot Generation:**
-       - In the same section, you can enter a query that includes instructions for generating plots, such as "Plot a bar chart of scores by country."
+        In the same section, you can enter a query that includes instructions for generating plots, such as "Plot a bar chart of scores by country."

-  **2. Generating Plots:**
+  - **Generating Plots:**

        - The system processes the query and generates a plot based on the CSV data.
        - It uses Matplotlib to create visual representations of the data.

-  **3. Displaying Plots:**
+  - **Displaying Plots:**

        - The generated plot is displayed below the query input field.
        - You can interact with the plot, zoom in, or save it as needed.

+### Diagram of the Workflow

+This structured workflow ensures users can efficiently upload and analyze CSV files, providing an interactive and insightful experience through the integration of a language model.

 <figure>
 <img src="images/ChatCSV Diagram.png" width="100%" align="center"/></a>